 When a girl named Jamie repeatedly tries to contact her grandmother to no avail, she investigates by going to her apartment in Omaha Nebraska....only to find that it's been condemned and ...
 See full summary »

-Hannah goes back to her hometown (Gatlin) to find out who her mother is, but on the way she picks up a strange man who fore-shadows her life with a passage from the bible.
+Hannah goes back to her hometown to find out about her mother, but on the way she picks up a strange man who foreshadows her life from a Bible quote.
 When she gets there she wakes up Isaac from a coma he has been in for 19 years.
-Isaac is awake and wants to fulfill the final prophecy.
+Isaac wants a revenge.
 Written by

 Was this review helpful to you?